American Studies Summer Institute

 We will consider how the natural landscape and climate have contributed to America’s growth and contraction, as seen by westward expansion and the dust bowls of the Great Depression.
 We will also explore the environmental effects of the nation’s harvesting of natural resources and construction of the built world, as seen during urbanization and industrialization.

 Additionally, we will discuss the conflicting ideas about man’s relationship to nature that have animated American arts and literature, philosophy, and the sciences.

 Drawing upon experts from a variety of disciplines and with diverse perspectives, the institute will be directed by Patricia A. Reeve, Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.

 Participants may earn three graduate credits in American Studies.
 For those who wish to receive graduate credit, the fee for this grant-supported course is $400.
-For teachers taking the course for PDPs only, a non-credit option is available for $150.)
-Graduate students must complete a major paper.
-Teachers who wish to receive graduate credit must complete a 10-page research paper, annotated bibliography, and lesson plan.
-Teachers may receive PDPs upon completion of a lesson plan.
+For teachers taking the course for PDPs only, a non-credit option is available for $150.